patgies/inclusive-D0-UPC/README.md

 # Inclusive D0 photoproduction

-This project computes the inclusive D0 photoproduction cross section `dσ / (dy d p_D0)` in ultraperipheral collisions (UPCs) in the CGC framework.
+This project computes the inclusive D0 photoproduction cross section `dσ / (dy dp_D0)` in ultraperipheral collisions (UPCs) in the CGC framework.

 The code supports different UPC channels and fragmentation functions, and it can be used for proton and nuclear targets.